 That's actually one of the reasons why I do this kind of research, because, like everyone else, I'm interested in knowing the answer, but I'm not willing to take it on faith.

-Well then, to you and the audience, I recommend that you have that experience.
+Well, then, to you and the audience, I recommend that you have that experience.

-It's about reincarnation, and that's all I'll say.
+You won't think it's about reincarnation, and that's all I'll say.

-It is incredibly well done, and it simply speculates that as we begin to identify people worldwide by their eyes, you know, the bio-identification that you can do with eyes, that they suddenly began Begin finding two people with exactly the same eye identification.
+And it simply speculates that as we begin to identify people worldwide by their eyes, you know, the bio identification that you can do with eyes, that they suddenly begin finding two people with exactly the same eye identification.

 Well, turns out that one of the people was dead.